Ultra-Thin Camera Creates Images Without Lenses

-Lidan Yu Receives 2016 Henry Ford II Scholar Award
+Ashwin Balakrishna Receives 2017 Henry Ford II Scholar Award

-Electrical Engineering student Lidan Yu, mentored by Professor Michelle Effros, is a recipient of the 2016 Henry Ford II Scholar Award.
-She enjoys the breadth and depth of the Electrical Engineering program at Caltech.
-Over the summer she will be working on a behavioral economics project with Professor Colin Camerer supported by the Caltech Summer Undergraduate Research Fellowship (SURF).
+Electrical Engineering student Ashwin Balakrishna, advised by Professor Steven Low is a recipient of the 2017 Henry Ford II Scholar Award.
+He enjoys interdisciplinary research with a focus on intelligent systems.
+He has been using machine learning to improve sensor based systems in different contexts including medical diagnostics, electrical vehicle charging, and earthquake detection.
 The Henry Ford II Scholar Award is funded under an endowment provided by the Ford Motor Company Fund.
 The award is made annually to engineering students with the best academic record at the end of the third year of undergraduate study.

 Henry Ford II Scholar Award